-- (i) 13 new dwellings; - (ii) Development will facilitate access to the old village hall and contribute to the replacement of the scout hut; - (iii) Access from School Lane: - (iv) Development will safeguard the setting of the Church of England School building as a grade 2 listed building and other heritage assets on The Causeway.
+- (i) 13 new dwellings; - (ii) Development will facilitate access to the old village hall and either contribute to the replacement of the scout hut or to the enhancement of community buildings other than the old village hall; - (iii) Access from School Lane; - (iv) Development must conserve, and where appropriate, enhance the significance of heritage assets (including any contribution made by their settings).
+Designated heritage assets close to the site include the Grade II Church of England School, School House and Oak Cottage.